JesusdelCas99/LLM-Powered-GitHub-README-Generator/README.md

 ## Usage

 Run `main.py` script to generate README file based on `config.file` configuration.
-The application automatically saves the repository content and files list, as well as the README file, as text files to the `/data/` and `/output` directories, respectively:
+This application automatically saves repository content, files list, and README file as text files to the `/data/` and `/output` directories, respectively:

 ```
 python main.py
 ```